homemenu/DataScienceProcess/PITCHME.md

 ---

-### What's Next?
+### Moral Of The Story

-In other words, a data plumber's work is never done.
+A data plumber's work is never done.

 ![A data plumber's work is never done](presentation/assets/image/MarioGames.jpg)